opf/openproject/docs/user-guide/projects/project-settings/file-storages/README.md

 > **Note:** If the previous selected project folder type was **New folder with automatically managed permissions**, changing the project folder type will not delete the already created root folder and its permissions.

 To be able to delete a storage from a project you will be asked to confirm the action by introducing the name of the storage.
 This action is irreversible and will remove all links from work packages of this project to files and folders of that storage.
-Also, in case this storage has an automatically managed project folder, this and its files will be deleted forever.
+Also, in case this storage has an automatically managed project folder, it and its files will be deleted forever.

 ![Delete a storage from a project](storage-delete.png)